Sister City student exchange program

 - It also offers the Dubbo exchange participants and local families the opportunity to home host students and chaperones from Minokamo and Wujiang when they visit Dubbo in July and August.

 - Minokamo exchange includes side trips around Tokyo city and to Tokyo Disneyland.
-The Wujiang exchange includes a day trip around Shanghai and a three day visit to Beijing (includes trip to great wall, Ming Dynasty Tomb and Forbidden city).
+The Wujiang exchange includes half day visit to Shanghai Disneyland and a three day visit to Beijing (includes trip to great wall, Ming Dynasty Tomb and Forbidden city).

 "The Wujiang exchange program to China is exceptional and has been the highlight of my time in high school.
 The experience I had changed my life, not only did I visit an incredible country, but I gained much more confidence and made great friendships with my Chinese students.
 I feel so privileged to have this opportunity and I have made memories that I will treasure for the rest of my life."
 2016 Wujiang Student - Jackie Bailey